- Desert Elephant (Namibia)

 Although most of South Africa is malaria free, the Kruger National Park isn't.
-It is advisable to take precautions from malaria and obtain a vaccination as well as a rabies vaccination before you leave home for this project.
+It is advisable to take precautions for malaria before you leave home for this project.

 How can I communicate with family?

-There is a phone for incoming calls in the Common Room area in the Student House.
-A public telephone is available at the project for volunteers to use, but you would need to purchase a "World Call Card", in order to make any outgoing calls.
-Only in cases of emergencies can volunteers use the office phone.
-No email service at the project unless extremely urgent.
-Volunteers have access to the Internet Café in the town, and volunteers are generally able to go into town at least once a week, depending on pick-ups and drop-offs, to check emails at a local internet café.
+Volunteers have easy access to internet and email facilities in town, particularly when going shopping every week.
 It is also a good idea to take your mobile phone with you, as a more "reliable" way of staying in contact with family and friends back home.
 If you do decide to take your phone with you, please ensure that you have activated international roaming on your phone.
 Cheap sim cards can be purchased on arrival in South Africa, and don't forget to buy airtime as well.

 How safe is this project?